Activity & Road Updates in Mammoth Lakes

 For schedule information regarding Eastern Sierra Transit Authority (ESTA) seasonal routes, visit the ESTA website.

 Mammoth Mountain lodges:

-- The Mill – Closed for the season
+- The Mill – Open!
+Come see the new renovations!

 Cross-Country & Nordic Skiing

-Tamarack Cross Country Ski Center (Mammoth Lakes Basin) – Closed for the season
+Tamarack Cross Country Ski Center (Mammoth Lakes Basin) – Ope.

 Snowmobiling is available on Mammoth Lakes trails throughout the winter, snowfall permitting.
 Check the Mammoth Lakes Trail System website for current trail conditions.